microsoft/Federal-Business-Applications/demos/pii-redaction/README.md

 ![Connector Error Messages](files/ConnectionError.PNG)

-* Update the Word for Business action to point to the file path you uploaded the [SurveyTemplate.docx](files/SurveyTemplate.docx) file
+* Update the Word for Business action to point to the file path you uploaded the [Survey Template Word Document](files/SurveyTemplate.docx) file

 * Update the Text Analytics URL and the Text Analytics API Key to use your instance of the Text Analytics service.